Suunto Zoop Novo Dive Computer Review

-The Zoop Novo is designed in the form of a wrist watch but is way too big to be worn everyday.
-The large size does allow for a very clean layout of the display though which makes it specifically for beginners very easy to read the information.
+The Zoop Novo is designed in the form of a wristwatch but is way too big to be worn every day.
+The large size does allow for an immaculate layout of the display, which makes it explicitly for beginners very easy to read the information.

-All important and necessary information is visible on the screen and the four buttons allow for easy navigation and adjustment.
-The battery level is clearly visible to prevent you from running out of battery while diving.
+All important and necessary information is visible on the screen, and the four buttons allow for easy navigation and adjustment.
+The battery level is visible to prevent you from running out of battery while diving.

 This device has audible and visual warnings for a number of conditions:

 It can handle oxygen levels between 21% and 50% in Nitrox mode.
-The pO2 limits for this device can be adjusted between 1.2 and 1.6 bars.
+The pO2 limits for this device are adjustable between 1.2 and 1.6 bars.

 The maximum operations dive depth is 80 m (262 ft).
 It also features altitude adjustment settings up to 3,000 meters (9,843 ft).

-A really interesting feature is its ability to allow the diver to adjust the conservatism of the algorithm.
-This allows to increase the safety levels for a dive if you want that extra level of safety.
-You can set the adjustment and this way set a more conservative dive profile.
+An exciting feature is its ability to allow the diver to adjust the conservatism of the algorithm.
+This allows increasing the safety levels for a dive if you want that extra level of safety.
+You can set the adjustment, and this way, set a more conservative dive profile.

 Another cool feature is the off mode.
-This allows to prevent the scuba computer from automatically switching into dive mode when it's taken into water.
-This can help to safe battery life if you wear the device without needing it.
+This allows preventing the scuba computer from automatically switching into dive mode when it’s taken into the water.
+This can help to save battery life if you wear the device without needing it.

-There certainly is functionality missing in an entry level diving computer like the Suunto Zoop Novo.
-The most obvious functionality missing is the lack of a compass.
-Typically, this can be found on higher end models.
+There certainly is functionality missing in an entry-level diving computer like the Suunto Zoop Novo.
+The most apparent feature missing is the lack of a compass.
+Typically, this can be found on higher-end models.

 - Easy to learn 4 button navigation